 - lead by example in human rights, including economic, social, cultural and environmental rights

-- have set up the independent First Minister’s Advisory Group on Human Rights Leadership to make recommendations on how Scotland can continue to lead by example in the field of human rights
+- set up the independent First Minister’s Advisory Group on Human Rights Leadership to make recommendations on how Scotland can continue to lead by example in the field of human rights

 Human rights is a subject devolved to Scotland by the Scotland Act 1998.
 The Scottish Parliament also has competence to observe and implement international human rights treaties.
 We work within that legal framework.